Search

 Here’s the very good news:

-I skim and scan books myself.
-And I do it without any of the highly questionable eye-training and subvocalization nonsense taught in speed reading books and courses.
-I also read several books a week without sacrificing comprehension.
+What I’m going to teach you today avoids the highly questionable eye-training and subvocalization nonsense taught in speed reading books and courses.
+The way I managed to read several books a week also works without sacrificing comprehension.

 Now, I don’t say this to come across as arrogant, but I hold academic credentials and publishing credits that demonstrate my thorough reading skills.
-On that basis, I’m confident I can help you skim and scan more intelligently.

 So stick around because on this page, I’ll share my best tips on several skim and scan reading strategies.
 I’ll do so with a particular focus on remembering more.
 I can only recommend that you don’t skip around (at least for now) – and we’ll talk about why in a second.